-The following 3 tables, which extend over several pages, list the instrument files available for each instrument.
+The following tables list the instrument files available for each instrument.
 A check mark in a cell indicates that an .ewi file as named at the left of the row is available for the solo instrument named at the top of the column.